kilazz/Realtek-UAD-Edit/README.md

 - Replace `RealtekAPO_XXXX` with `RealtekAPO_745` in `Driver\UAD64\Realtek\`.

 ## Troubleshooting
-- If DTS functionality is not working after installation, restart the corresponding DTS service.
+- If DTS functionality is not working after installation, restart the DTS service.

 [DriverStoreExplorer]: https://github.com/lostindark/DriverStoreExplorer